huzaifazia17/Online_Grocery_Store/README.md

 # View Demo
 Website: COMING SOON
 ## Installation
-If everything is not isntalled automatically, you may follow these step by step procedures:
+If everything is not installed automatically, you may follow these step by step procedures:
 First make sure you have NodeJS installed.
 ```bash
 npm install -g npm